 Using this automated process, the DataLad team maintains data trackers for a number of popular public data portals.
 These datasets, some automatically generated and others manually created and curated, are collated into a DataLad super-dataset that is published publicly in its entirety at http://datasets.datalad.org.
 This super-dataset establishes the official DataLad data distribution that is available via the DataLad resource identifier ///.
 Some of these datasets (e.g. ///crcns) require authentication credentials, but — other than the supplying of those credentials — access to all resources is completely uniform regardless of the data's origin.
 DataLad also aggregates all relevant metadata for these datasets — so they can be discovered using DataLad's search.

 At present, DataLad's super-dataset offers uniform access to over 10TB of scientific data.
-This includes the following datasets, listed by their DataLad resource identifiers for use with the datalad install command:
+This includes the following datasets, listed by their DataLad resource identifiers for use with the datalad clone command:

 - OpenFMRI — ///openfmri